danielpalmares/omnifood/README.md

 ## Pre-requirements

-Before getting started, you will need to have installed in your machine these tools:
+Before getting started, you'll need to have installed in your machine these tools:

 - [Git](https://git-scm.com)

-Besides that, it is a good idea to have a nice text editor like [VSCode](https://code.visualstudio.com/)
+Besides that, it's a good idea to have a nice text editor like [VSCode](https://code.visualstudio.com/)

 ## Instructions